Community Garden near

 Updated within the last year

-Cultivar is an initiative lead by HCMH and is an extension of the Risk Buster healthy living program.
-Risk Buster focuses on prevention and improvement of client health, whereas Cultivar focuses on education and making good food choices.
+Cultivar is an initiative led by HCMH and is an extension of the Risk Buster healthy living program.
+Risk Buster focuses on preventing and improving client health, whereas Cultivar focuses on education and making good food choices.

-Cultivar teaches clients how to grow and prepare foods that are grown organically in the garden.
+Cultivar teaches clients how to grow and prepare organically grown foods in the garden.
 Cultivar is designed to reach across socioeconomic and age barriers to help both young and old experience the enjoyment of organic gardening.

-Produce from the garden will be distributed to clients of Hill Country Mission for Health and will supplement monthly food distribution at Hill Country Family Services.
+Produce from the garden will be distributed to Hill Country Mission for Health clients and will supplement monthly food distribution at Hill Country Family Services.

 Adults: 18-64.